10000TB/state-replay/README.md

 # state-replay
-Yet another Jenkins plugin.
-This plugin helps you reserve the state before the first failing point, and let you replay the pipeline after you fix the failure.
+One great workflow pipeline to rule them all.
+This Jenkins plugin helps you save the runtime state before the first failing point, and let you replay the pipeline from the failing point after you fix the failure.
+No need to waste hour(s) in replaying from beginning.
 Isn't this great?

 ## Motivation
 >Skip this section to directly go for the juice.